 A third option is to sell your home directly to an iBuyer, like Offerpad or Opendoor.
 These companies make a sale fast and easy — you simply complete an online form and the iBuyer will provide you with an instant cash offer for your home — but they come with a caveat.

 “The benefits are speed and certainty: There’s no need to go through the hassle of staging, listing and hosting open houses,” says Sharga.
 “However, iBuyer offers are always below full market value since they need to buy, repair and resell the home at a profit.
 So you won’t get top dollar for your home.”

 How home sellers can cut costs

-You can further reduce costs by not going overboard on home improvements before listing your property.
-If you’re not careful, it’s easy to spend too much on snazzy staging or expensive upgrades that don’t offer a sizable enough resale return on your investment.
-Talk to your agent or an appraiser to learn which improvements, if any, will actually yield returns.
+- Don’t go overboard on home improvements: If you’re not careful, it’s easy to spend too much on snazzy staging or expensive upgrades that don’t offer a sizable enough resale return on your investment.
+Talk to your agent or an appraiser to learn which improvements, if any, might actually yield returns.

-The real estate agent’s commission can cut into the money you make on the sale of your home, but as is true of many things in life, you get what you pay for.
+A real estate agent’s commission fee can cut into the money you make on the sale of your home, and it’s entirely possible for well-prepared sellers to successfully sell their home without the help of an agent.
+But as is true of many things in life, you get what you pay for.

-“During COVID-19, I thought hard about cutting my own hair — but I sure was happy when the barbershop opened up again,” says Vanderstelt.
+“During [the height of] COVID-19, I thought hard about cutting my own hair — but I sure was happy when the barbershop opened up again,” says Vander Stelt.
 “Just because you can sell your home yourself doesn’t mean you should.”

-Yet, it’s entirely possible for well-prepared sellers to successfully sell their home without the help of an agent.
-No matter what route you decide to take with selling your current property, you can choose to buy your next home without a real estate agent, as well.
+And no matter what route you decide to take with selling your current property, you can always choose to buy your next home without a real estate agent, as well.